gilleshenrard/leany/README.md

 ### 5. Operation principles
 This devices functions in 4 steps :
-1. Wait for the ADXL345 to gather acceleration values in the X, Y and Z axis
+1. Wait for the LSM6DSO to gather measurements
+    - accelerometer : linear acceleration with a digital low-pass filter on the X, Y and Z axis
-2. Compute the angles between G (gravity on the Z axis) and the other axis (X and Y) with an arctangent trigonometric operation
+    - gyroscope : angle rate with digital low-pass and high-pass filters on the x, y and z axis
+2. Apply a complementary filter (with Euler angles transformation) on the measurements
 3. Format the angles with their sign and print them on the screen (if the angle changed)
-4. Repeat forever
+4. Rinse and repeat

 ### 6. Wiring